mssola/todo/README.md

 |DELETE       | /topics/{topicId} |              -              | Message                |

 The fourth method is the update method.
-It can accept the name or the contents.
+It accepts either the name or the contents, but not both parameters at the same time.
 We might want to pass the name when renaming a topic.
 We will pass the contents if we want to update the contents of a topic.
 Moreover, the last method is the delete method.
 This method responds with a message: "Ok" on success, "Failed!" on error.

 Let's see a quick example (cURL with the `--trace-ascii` option):